Last Updated on

 - Establish a proper sleep routine, healthy diet, and regular exercise schedule for your child to avoid extreme fatigue.

-Extreme fatigue in most cases is caused by exertion and inadequate sleep, and not by serious illnesses.
+Extreme fatigue, in most cases, is caused by exertion and inadequate sleep, and not by serious illnesses.
 Plenty of rest and nutritious food will resolve this.
 Do not jump to extreme conclusions.
-If the condition persists, consult a paediatrician, he will suggest the best treatment!
+If the condition persists, consult a paediatrician, who can suggest the best treatment!

 Also Read: Bacterial and Fungal Infections in Kids